nvim-telekasten/telekasten.nvim/README.md

     -- "catimg-previewer" if you have catimg installed media_previewer = "telescope-media-files",

-    -- fallback handler for links that can't be processed by Telekasten follow_link_fallback = nil,
+    -- A customizable fallback handler for urls. follow_url_fallback = nil,
 })
 END
 ```